nyu-ossd-s20/Charleshthomasiii-weekly/_posts/2020-04-21-#8-most_recent.md

 but we use the tools other companies make and that's better because reasons.
 I have no real understanding of the open source tools we use at verizon but I'm going to list them anyway hoping I don't show my hand.
 Please use our search engine because there's a pandemic right now.
 Open source is cool.
 I have access to jobs."
 Despite my blood boiling the entire time, I really did appreciate hearing his perspective on open source.
-He intentions are good, but his incentives are warped.
+His intentions are good, but his incentives are warped.

 <sup>4</sup> See lemmy